Graduate Studies in English

 Students pursing graduate studies in English have a fascination or a passion about a specialized area of study within English language, literature, creative writing, critical theory, or cultural/textual studies.
 Graduate-level work in English provides diverse opportunities for future employment as well as other graduate and professional programs.

 The MA in English can prepare students to pursue PhD programs in literature or writing studies, as well as other degrees such as law, counseling, journalism, business sector, non-profit sector, or politics to name a few.

 The MA in English Education well aligns with secondary teachers seeking a “refueling” of English content, collegial community, and enhanced pedagogical/leadership skills.
 The MAEE is also a home for those interested in examining how English/literacy teachers work in educational settings.
 MAEE students often continue teaching at the secondary level and/or begin a path toward teaching in higher education.

-The Master of Arts degree requires 30 credits.
-Students will select one of two options, either the professional paper or the thesis.
-The first option involves 24 hours of course work and 6 hours of professional paper, the latter 20 hours of course work and 10 hours of thesis.
-Students are expected to have completed the equivalent of a baccalaureate degree in English.
-Students with undergraduate degrees other than English are encouraged to apply; however, they may be required to take additional English courses as a condition of their acceptance.
+Note: Most of the English graduate students have completed the equivalent of a baccalaureate degree in English.
+Students with undergraduate degrees other than English are encouraged to apply; however, the student may be required to take additional English courses as a condition of acceptance.